 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is exposure and response prevention.

 Exposure and response prevention (ERP) is a type of cognitive behavioural therapy used to treat obsessive compulsive disorder (OCD).
 It’s similar to prolonged exposure therapy, which is used in anxiety disorders and PTSD, but it has the added piece of response prevention.
-The client is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then makes a deliberate choice to force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.
+The client is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then they deliberately force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.

 Near the start of therapy, the therapist and client construct a fear ladder.
 This ranks different stimuli in terms of the level of fear they provoke.
-Work begins on the least feared stimuli and then move up the ladder as the therapy progressed.
+Work begins on the least feared stimuli and then moves up the ladder as the therapy progressed.

 New learning is instilled about the temporary nature of the fight-or-flight response, and the natural tendency of the parasympathetic nervous system to kick in after about an hour of exposure to settle down the physiological response.
 As behaviours change, more balanced cognitions are established, which then produces changes in emotional response.

 When a feared outcome is something that may or may not occur, the focus isn’t on proving that it’s unlikely; instead, the aim is to learn to better tolerate uncertainty without resorting to compulsive behaviours.
 Learning around uncertainty also occurs in relation to the connection between feared stimuli/outcomes and the presence of obsessions; sometimes the two are connected, but other times they aren’t, meaning they’re not inextricably linked.

 Extinction occurs when the client is able to establish that the feared outcome is unlikely and the formerly anxiety-provoking stimuli aren’t dangerous.
 This is a type of implicit learning, which is learned through practice rather than simply being told by someone else that the stimulus is safe.